Karyn Temple Claggett

-Immediately prior to joining the Copyright Office, Temple Claggett served as senior counsel to the deputy attorney general of the United States, where she assisted with the formulation of Department of Justice policy on intellectual property and other sensitive legal issues, and helped manage the Department's Task Force on Intellectual Property.
-She was also an attorney for the Recording Industry Association of America and an associate with the Washington law firm Williams & Connolly, LLP.
-She began her legal career as a law clerk to the Honorable Nathaniel R. Jones of the U.S. Court of Appeals for the Sixth Circuit, after which she joined the U.S. Department of Justice's Civil Division through its prestigious Honors Program.
+Prior to joining the Copyright Office, Temple Claggett served as senior counsel to the deputy attorney general of the United States, assisting with the formulation of U.S. Department of Justice policy on sensitive legal issues and helping to manage the department’s Task Force on Intellectual Property.
+She also spent several years in private practice at the Recording Industry Association of America and at the law firm Williams & Connolly, LLP.
+She began her legal career as a trial attorney for the U.S. Department of Justice’s Civil Division through its Honors Program and also served as a law clerk to the Hon.
+Nathaniel R. Jones of the U.S. Court of Appeals for the Sixth Circuit.

-Temple Claggett earned her law degree from Columbia School of Law, where she was a Harlan Fiske Stone Scholar, Senior Editor of the Columbia Law Review and chair of the Columbia Black Law Students Association.
-She also holds a bachelor's degree in English from the University of Michigan.
+Temple Claggett earned her JD from the Columbia University Law School, where she was a senior editor of the Columbia Law Review and Harlan Fiske Stone Scholar.
+She earned her BA in English from the University of Michigan.